MoonPoet/xaprb-src/content/blog/2007/mysql-table-sync-vs-sqlyog-job-agent.md

 ### My experience using SJA

 I downloaded version 5.27 of SJA on April 2, noticed some potential issues with it, and contacted Rohit to discuss those.
-I saw it was issuing the statements to resolve differences in a sequence that would cause problems -- `DELETE`, `INSERT`, `UPDATE`.
+I saw it was issuing the statements to resolve differences in a sequence that would cause problems---`DELETE`, `INSERT`, `UPDATE`.
 Indeed, I browsed the help forums and saw this order of operations was an attempt to fix problems caused by syncing in the order `INSERT`, `UPDATE`, `DELETE`:

 <blockquote cite="http://www.webyog.com/forums/index.phpshowtopic=3135">
   <p>